FrancoFernando/FrancoFernando/README.md

 ---

-I'm Fernando Franco, welcome to my Github profile.
+I'm Fernando, welcome to my Github profile.

 I'm an experienced Software Engineer with a solid professional background in the software life-cycle.
 I have a Ph.D. in computer vision and image processing.
 My expertise is in algorithms, distributed systems, and real-time embedded systems.